- Who determines the market value of a property?

 - Income Approach – The potential net income of the property is capitalized to arrive at a property value.
 Capitalization is the process of converting a future income stream into a present value.
 This approach is suited to income-providing properties and is used in conjunction with other valuation methods

-The mortgage company owns the appraisal even though the borrower paid for it.
+Technically, the mortgage company owns the appraisal even though the borrower paid for it.
 This is because the mortgage company orders the appraisal on the borrower's behalf, and the appraiser lists that mortgage company on the report.
-The borrower does have the right to receive a copy; however, it's the mortgage company's discretion to give the borrower the original appraisal report.
+Under Federal law, the borrower has the right to receive a copy of the appraisal report (usually delivered as a PDF).

 If asked, it's to your advantage to help the appraiser perform the assessment by providing additional information: